Risk-Averse Action Selection Using Extreme Value Theory Estimates of the CVaR: Simulation Studies

 The confidence level of the CVaR in the simulation experiments is set to $\alpha=0.999$.
 A high confidence level is considered since the scarcity of observations is more important for such levels; this is where the EVT method is most likely to outperform the SA counterpart and prove the most useful.
 In all simulations, at stage $t$, $u_1$ and $u_l$ are respectively set to the $0.7$ and $\alpha$ confidence level sample quantiles of the empirical distribution of costs sampled previously in the run from the arm.
 The number of threshold considered is set $l=50$, and the threshold $u_j$ is set as the empirical cost distribution quantile with confidence level $\tilde\alpha_j = \tilde\alpha_1 + (\tilde\alpha_l-\tilde\alpha_1) \frac{j-1}{l}$, $j=1,\ldots l$; equally spaced threshold confidence levels spanning the interval $[0.7,\alpha]$ are used.
 The ForwardStop rule confidence level $\gamma$ was set to 0.1.

 To provide additional stability to the EVT approach, a small modification to the threshold procedure was applied.
-Whenever for a given candidate threshold $u$ the maximum likelihood estimates \eqref{eq:MLestim} for exceedances are such that $\hat{\xi}_u > 0.9$, the threshold $u$ was automatically discarded.
-This is due to the expression $1-\xi$ found at the denominator of the CVaR approximation \ref{eq:TCEapproxEVT} which can make the estimate explode when $\hat{\xi}_u$ is close to one.
+Whenever for a given candidate threshold $u$ the maximum likelihood estimates \eqref{eq:MLestim} for exceedances are such that $\hat{\xi} > 0.9$, the threshold $u$ was automatically discarded.
+This is due to the expression $1-\xi$ found at the denominator of the CVaR approximation \ref{eq:TCEapproxEVT} which can make the estimate explode when $\hat{\xi}$ is close to one.
 Although this comes at the expense of generating some additional bias when the $\xi$ associated with the limiting distribution is greater than $0.9$, this modification to the algorithm never reduced its performance in some unreported tests performed by the authors.

 Figures \ref{fig:gpd}-\ref{fig:weibull} show results of running the simulation study with various parameter configurations for the GPD, lognormal, and Weibull distributions respectively.
-Parameters considered for each respective distribution are provided in the subfigure captions.

-A general observation which can be made is that for most of the tested parameter configurations which are reported above, the EVT method tends to be underperform the SA and exhibit a lesser stability in earlier stages in terms of RMSE.
-However, at subsequent stages, the EVT estimate tends to stabilize and eventually provides a better performance than the SA estimate.
+A general observation which can be made is that for most of the tested parameter configurations, the EVT method tends to under-perform and exhibit less stability in earlier stages in terms of RMSE compared to SA.
+However, at subsequent stages, the EVT estimate tends to stabilize and eventually provides better performance than the SA estimate.
 The same phenomenon is observed when looking at the Fraction Closer metric.
 An interesting observation is that EVT starts outperforming the SA according to the Fraction Closer earlier than it does in terms RMSE.
 Since the RMSE is very sensitive to large errors contrarily to the Fraction Closer, this tends to indicate that the EVT approach can lead to larger errors than the SA before it stabilizes.
-This could partly be due to a large EVT estimator variance in early stages when the estimate $\hat{\xi}$ is not very precise and can take values close the the 0.9 limit that was set; this would lead to very large CVaR estimates due to the reciprocal of $1-\xi$ found in \eqref{eq:TCEapproxEVT} as mentioned previously.
+This could partly be due to a large EVT estimator variance in early stages when the estimate $\hat{\xi}$ is not very precise and can take values close to the $0.9$ limit that was set; this would lead to very large CVaR estimates due to the reciprocal of $1-\xi$ found in \eqref{eq:TCEapproxEVT} as mentioned previously.